leuchtetgruen/cameraman/README.md

 # Cousteau Android App

-A native Android app that allows to
+A native Android app (under development) that allows to

   - find shots on a map
   - mark shots as done